Our Release Standard

 Now you’ll notice that right in the middle of her forehead Helen has a small and barely noticeable scar.
 I could easily remove it.
 But I don’t, its one of the features that makes Helen well Helen.
 No one who knows Helen will be shocked by this photo.

 And there is lots more stuff possible.
+IF I were editing this for anything but an example I’d put a few more minutes work into to smooth out some of the edits I’ve made, I just did all of this in a couple fo minutes to give you an idea what is possible.
 I can add makeup, or remove it, change your eye color, thin your figure or accentuate certain parts of it.
 All of those options are avialblee on my computers, but they aren't things that normally happen as part of the Eleven 11 release standard.
-And below you can see the very first picture and the final picture side by side.

 Alright so that’s the end of that, see you next week when we start to publish some sight visits.